Elisabeth Elliot: Career

-In 1969, Elisabeth married Addison Leitch, a professor of theology at Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts.
+In 1969, Elisabeth married Addison Leitch, a professor of theology at Gordon–Conwell Theological Seminary in South Hamilton, Massachusetts.
+She became a member of the Episcopal Church (United States) with her second husband.
 Leitch died in 1973.
-In the fall of 1974, she became an adjunct professor on the faculty of Gordon-Conwell Theological Seminary and for several years taught a popular course entitled "Christian Expression."
+In the fall of 1974, she became an adjunct professor on the faculty of Gordon–Conwell and for several years taught a popular course entitled "Christian Expression".
 In 1977, she married Lars Gren, a hospital chaplain.
 The Grens later worked and traveled together.

 In the mid-1970s, she served as one of the stylistic consultants for the committee of the New International Version of the Bible (NIV).
 She appears on the NIV's list of contributors.

-In 1981, Mrs. Gren was appointed writer-in-residence at Gordon College in Wenham, Massachusetts.
+In 1981, Elisabeth was appointed writer-in-residence at Gordon College in Wenham, Massachusetts.

 From 1988 to 2001, Elisabeth could be heard on a daily radio program, Gateway to Joy, produced by the Good News Broadcasting Association of Lincoln, Nebraska.
-She almost always opened the program with the phrase, "'You are loved with an everlasting love,' – that's what the Bible says – 'and underneath are the everlasting arms.'
+She almost always opened the program with the phrase "'You are loved with an everlasting love,' – that's what the Bible says – 'and underneath are the everlasting arms.'
 This is your friend, Elisabeth Elliot..."
 Today re-runs of the program may be heard over the Bible Broadcasting Network.

+Later life and death

 In her later years, she and her third husband stopped traveling, but they continued to keep in touch with the public through email and their website.

-Elisabeth Elliot died in Magnolia, Massachusetts on June 15, 2015 at the age of 88.
-Shortly after her death, Steve Saint, the son of Nate Saint who was killed alongside Elliot's first husband, posted on Facebook about her final victory over "the loss of her mind to dementia" and "her ten year battle with the disease which robbed her of her greatest gift."
+Elisabeth Elliot died in Magnolia, Massachusetts, on June 15, 2015, at the age of 88.
+Shortly after her death, Steve Saint – the son of Nate Saint, who was killed alongside Elliot's first husband – posted on Facebook about her final victory over "the loss of her mind to dementia" and "her ten year battle with the disease which robbed her of her greatest gift."
 She was interred at Hamilton Cemetery in Hamilton, Massachusetts.
-She was survived by her third husband, Lars Gren, a daughter, Valerie Elliot Shepard and Valerie's husband Walter, and eight grandchildren.
+She was survived by her third husband, Lars Gren; a daughter, Valerie Elliot Shepard; Valerie's husband Walter; and eight grandchildren.